cecilia-lin/CSE151A_Pokemon_Classification/README.md

 The first model we decided to use was Logistic Regression.
 Logistic Regression is a supervised learning algorithm used for binary classification.
 Since Logistic Regression takes 1-dimensional inputs, the image data was flattened into a 1D vector in order to fit into our model.

-- solver('lbfgs'): This solving algorithm can handle large datasets and is the default sorting algorithm, which ended up being our choice as well.
+- `solver('lbfgs')`: This solving algorithm can handle large datasets and is the default sorting algorithm, which ended up being our choice as well.

-- penalty('l2'): Our solving algorithm supports only L2 regularization or none.
+- `penalty('l2')`: Our solving algorithm supports only L2 regularization or none.
 An L2 regulation was added to prevent overfitting and promote simpler models.

-- class_weight('balanced'): Even though the input data for this model is randomly sampled and balanced during preprocessing, the 'balanced' option is chosen to automatically balance the weights of each class frequency.
+- `class_weight('balanced')`: Even though the input data for this model is randomly sampled and balanced during preprocessing, the 'balanced' option is chosen to automatically balance the weights of each class frequency.

-- C('best_C'): From testing, the best regularization is evaluated, and the best regularization complexity is chosen and added as a parameter into the model.
+- `C('best_C')`: From testing, the best regularization is evaluated, and the best regularization complexity is chosen and added as a parameter into the model.

-#### SVM (Support Vector Machine)
+#### Support Vector Machine (SVM)

 SVM is a supervised learning algorithm used for both classification and regression, though we use it in this project for regression.
 SVM works by finding the optimal decision boundary (hyperplane) between two classes in a feature space.
 This type of classification is effective for classification tasks like ours with high-dimensional spaces and noisy data.